handsontable/handsontable/docs/content/guides/columns/column-filter.md

 # Column filter

-Filter your data by values or by a set of conditions, using Handsontable's intuitive user interface or flexible API.
+Filter data by values or by a set of conditions, using Handsontable's intuitive user interface or flexible API.

 [[toc]]

 ## Overview

-With filtering, you can quickly find the information that you're looking for, based on specific criteria.
-This makes data analysis easier and faster, especially in case of large data sets.
+Filtering lets you quickly find the information that you're looking for, based on specific criteria.
+This makes data analysis easier and faster, especially with large data sets.

+Handsontable's built-in filtering interface resembles Excel's, so it's intuitive even to non-technical users.
+And if you want to implement your own interface, you can easily filter data programmatically, using Handsontable's API.

-You can filter data by using Handsontable's built-in interface that resembles Excel.
-This makes filtering more intuitive for less technical end users, right out of the box.
+You can filter data by value, or use the built-in conditions, which are different for each of the available column types.

-You can also filter data programmatically with Handsontable's API.
-This way, you can filter data from outside of the grid and implement your own interface.

-To create a filter, you can:

-- Select specific values that you want to display.
-- Create a condition, using operators available for a given column's data type.

 ## Filtering demo

 Click on one of the column menu buttons (▼) and play around with filtering by selecting values or conditions-based criteria.

-After filtering, columns readjust their widths to the longest values displayed on screen.
+After filtering, the column readjusts its width to the longest value displayed on screen.
 To disable this behavior, set
 [fixed column widths](@/guides/columns/column-width.md#set-the-column-width-as-a-constant).